eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2-high-level-requirements.md

 *Short description*

-The primary purpose of the EUDI Wallet ecosystem is to offer secure identification and authentication of Users at a high Level of Assurance (LoA) for both public and private online services.
+The primary purpose of the EUDI Wallet ecosystem is to enable Users to access online services and to enable Relying Parties offering such services to identify and authenticate Users with a high level of assurance.
 This essential functionality ensures that Relying Parties can confidently verify that they are interacting with the correct User.

-In this use case, a User is utilising their Wallet Unit to confirm their identity.
+In this use case, a User is using their Wallet Unit to present attributes related to their identity.
 The User accesses online services that require authentication.
 The User is concerned about sharing Person Identification Data (PID) during online interactions.
 Their objectives include identifying themselves with